aws/aws-durable-execution-sdk-python/docs/core/steps.md

 ## Key features

 - **Automatic checkpointing** - Results are saved automatically after execution
-- **Configurable retry** - Define retry strategies with exponential backoff
+- **Configurable retry** - Define retry strategies with custom backoff
 - **Execution semantics** - Choose at-most-once or at-least-once per retry
 - **Named operations** - Identify steps by name for debugging and testing
 - **Custom serialization** - Control how inputs and results are serialized